Get your Pumpkins Ready! It’s Almost Time to Start Carving Pumpkins!

 Take the picture that you printed off and tape it onto the pumpkin.

-Tape it in several spots so that is secured to the pumpkin.
+Tape it in several spots to secure it to the pumpkin.

 Take your precision tools and start cutting.
-Or, if you’re like I was years ago, a steak knife works well.
+Or, if you’re like I was several years ago, use your steak knife and have at it!

-I prefer to use the small cutting knife as it has the best control.
+I prefer to use the small cutting knife as I find it has the best control.